About Columbus Regional

 From the establishment of The Medical Center in 1836 to the present, Columbus and the Valley have benefited from the health and medical services provided by the organization that now is Columbus Regional.
 Established in 1986 as a not-for-profit, diversified health services holding company, Columbus Regional has evolved into a comprehensive network of services for children and adults.

-Facilities and services include The Medical Center, Doctors Hospital, Hughston Hospital, the John B. Amos Cancer Center, two long-term care facilities in, occupational medicine services, an urgent care center, a wound center, a breast care center, retail pharmacies and physician practices.
+Facilities and services include Midotwn Medical Center, Midtown Medical Center West, Northside Medical Center, the John B. Amos Cancer Center, two long-term care facilities in, occupational medicine services, an urgent care center, a wound center, a breast care center, retail pharmacies and physician practices.

-Hughston Hospital provides orthopedic inpatient and rehabilitative care.
+Northside Medical Center provides orthopedic inpatient and rehabilitative care.
 It is known nationally for its superior orthopedic care, due in large part to the exceptional care provided by the physicians of the Hughston Clinic.
-Hughston Hospital opened in 1984.
+Northside Medical Center formerly known as Hughston Hospital opened in 1984.
 The hospital has 314 full-time employees, 100 beds, 10 OR suites and a 29-bed inpatient rehabilitation center.

 There is no question of Columbus Regional’s long-term investment in the quality of health and quality of life in west Georgia and east Alabama.
 As a not-for-profit organization, Columbus Regional has a commitment to return benefit to the community.
 It is a commitment that management, physicians, voluntary board members and staff embrace willingly.
 It is at the heart of the organization’s mission of service.